mkishi1221/mkishi1221.github.io/_includes/cv.md

 # Here's a TL;DR on my career:

-I’m a product manager and full-stack MVP builder with 5+ years of experience specialising in validating early-stage ideas and building MVPs at speed.
+I’m a Senior Product Manager and full-stack MVP builder with 5+ years of experience specialising in validating early-stage ideas and building MVPs at speed.
 I’ve led 0 to 1 launches of 6+ AI, SaaS, and marketplace products for both B2B and B2C.
 I've led teams in the UK and in Japan at both early-stage startups and large enterprises.

 - **I have deep experience driving early-stage products to adoption** by tracking success via customer workshops and experiments using scrappy prototypes, securing traction and early funding.
 - **My superpower is rapidly building and testing prototypes under pressure** and using that hands-on insight to have deep, meaningful conversations that build trust, align cross-functional teams, and drive products to success.